Comparing a Monolithic Pipeline to a Microservice Pipeline

 Comparing Monolithic to Microservice Pipelines

-What does your CD pipeline look like when we manage small functions vs. a monolithic applications running in a modern architecture?
-Below is a comparison for each category and their potential shift for supporting a microservice pipeline.
+What does your CD pipeline look like when we manage small functions vs. monolithic applications running in a modern architecture?
+Below is a comparison of each category and their potential shift for supporting a microservice pipeline.

 Tracking changes in source code content.
-Branching and merging updates allowing multiple developers to work on a single file.
+Branching and merging updates allow multiple developers to work on a single file.